W3 Company - Operational Timeline

 glossary: xxxxH is a time in 24-hour clock, if six-digit the first two are date.
 YSxxxxxx is a 6-figure map grid read left to right then bottom to top.
 KIA killed in action - WIA wounded in action - ROD remained on duty full glossary here

 Summary.
-The tempo of operations in PHUOC TUY Province [and elsewhere in SVN] declined in April 1970 after US and ARVN forces crossed into and started to conduct operations within eastern Cambodia, occupying and destroying large communist base areas and sanctuaries along the eastern border with SVN.
-Allied operations especially in the Parrots Beak area west of PHUOC TUY meant many NVA/VC operations dependant on support from Cambodian bases were abandoned and small groups of VC were left to scatter or wither, particularly in the distant provinces such as where W3 Coy operated in the second half of their year-long tour.
+The tempo of operations in PHUOC TUY Province [and elsewhere in South Vietnam] declined in April 1970 after United States and South Vietnam forces crossed into eastern Cambodia, occupying and destroying large communist base areas and sanctuaries along the border.
+Allied operations especially in the Parrots Beak area west of PHUOC TUY disrupted many North Vietnamese and Viet Cong operations dependant on support from Cambodian bases leaving small groups of Viet Cong to scatter or wither, particularly in the distant provinces such as where W3 Coy operated in the second half of their year-long tour.

 2Pl notice board Horseshoe Hill